 5. Heart disease

 The Corgi Boxer Mix is at risk of developing heart disease as well.
-Problems in the blood vessels and valves of the heart cause several heart issues and lead to strokes and death in severe cases.
+Problems in the blood vessels and valves of the heart cause several heart issues and lead to strokes.

 White or piebald Boxers often experience congenital deafness.
 Their white pigment genes can sometimes affect their ear canal, which leads to deafness or partial hearing loss.